 Method: By multiplying the regression coefficient and standard error by 5 created a new point estimate of the regression coefficient for a difference of five years of age and a confidence interval based on point estimate plus or minus 1.96*standard error.

 From my simple modifications I produced a regression slope of -.451 mg/dl with a standard error of 1.147 mg/dl and a 95% confidence interval of -2.70 to 1.80 mg/dl.
 Because the confidence interval crosses zero, I would report that I did not find evidence to reject the null hypothesis of no linear relationship between mean serum ldl and age in five year increments.

+Total: 3

 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?

 I got a correlation of -.0146 with a p-value, using the Pearson test, of 0.694.
 This is different in magnitude but ultimately gives the same result that we do not see a significant (alpha=.05) linear relationship between ldl and age.

+Total: 3

 Discussion Sections: January 13 – 17, 2014